Schopenhauer's Ethics: Compassion

 etc., or the reverse.

-incentive to an action what one pleases; it will always turn out, no matter by how circuitous a path, that in the last resort what affects the actual weal and woe of
+action what one pleases; it will always turn out, no matter by how circuitous a path, that in the last resort what affects the actual weal and woe of the agent

-the agent himself is the real motive; consequently what he does is egoistic, and therefore without moral worth.
-There is only a single case in which this fails to
+himself is the real motive; consequently what he does is egoistic, and therefore without moral worth.
+There is only a single case in which this fails to happen:

-happen: namely, when the ultimate incentive for doing something, or leaving it undone, is precisely and exclusively centred in the weal and woe of someone else, who
+namely, when the ultimate incentive for doing something, or leaving it undone, is precisely and exclusively centred in the weal and woe of someone else, who plays a

-plays a passive part; that is to say, when the person on the active side, by what he does, or omits to do, simply and solely regards the weal and woe of another, and
+passive part; that is to say, when the person on the active side, by what he does, or omits to do, simply and solely regards the weal and woe of another, and has

-has absolutely no other object than to benefit him, by keeping harm from his door, or, it may be, even by affording help, assistance, and relief.
-It is this aim
+absolutely no other object than to benefit him, by keeping harm from his door, or, it may be, even by affording help, assistance, and relief.
+It is this aim alone

-alone that gives to what is done, or left undone, the stamp of moral worth; which is thus seen to depend exclusively on the circumstance that the act is carried out,
+that gives to what is done, or left undone, the stamp of moral worth; which is thus seen to depend exclusively on the circumstance that the act is carried out, or

 action contemplated, can only relate to the agent himself; whence its performance, or non-performance is entirely egoistic, and without moral value.